kicaj29/aws/Serverless-Lambda/readme.md

 ![033-lambda-sqs.png](./images/033-lambda-sqs.png)

 You also need to leave some buffer in the visibility timeout to account for Lambda invocation retries when the function is getting throttled.
 You don’t want your visibility timeout to expire before those messages can be processed. **The best practice is to set your visibility timeout to 6 times the timeout you configure for your function.**

+**If a Lambda function returns errors when processing messages, Lambda decreases the number of processes polling the queue.**

 ## Error handling summary by execution model